Valentin-sanabria/BaSP-A2022-Etapa-1/README.md

  - [x] Make corrections in excercises based on meeting's feedback.
  - [x] Make corrections in CSS.
  - [x] Update project's README.md file

+## Week 06 🕑

+In the sixth week, we had to create the login and sign-up pages of the Trackgenix official website.
+We made from scratch the .HTML, .CSS and .JS of each Figma design.
+The weekly problematic included challenges like validation of inputs, assigning and removing classes with JS, avoid use of RegEx, creation and removal of HTML elements using document.create and element.remove.

+ - [x] Create .HTML files for both pages.
+ - [x] Create .CSS files for both pages.
+ - [x] Create .JS files for both pages.
+ - [x] Upload progress to Github.
+ - [x] Make corrections based on meeting's feedback.
+ - [x] Indent and tide up code before submitting.
+ - [x] Check everything works as intended on Github Pages.
+ - [x] Update project's README.md file.